I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

-Sitting alone on her house’s upper floor balcony and wrapped in a blanket, Brigit closed her eyes to savor the charm of living and breathing.
-Her plan was to spend the whole night on her rocking chair in the cold of the night, to watch the dawn bring back the colors.
+Sitting alone on the upper floor balcony of her house and wrapped in a blanket, Brigit closed her eyes to savor the charm of living and breathing.
+Her plan was to spend the whole night on her rocking chair, in the cold of the night, to watch the dawn bring back the colors.

 Something light dropped on her lap.
 She opened her eyes and saw a black invitation card.
 The card was embossed with the sketch of a man with a jackal's head.
 The invitation was personalized in her name.

 “Brigit Hunt, You will travel back in time without delay to visit our god Anubis and our city.”
 No name and no signature.

 Brigit was invited to visit Anubis.
 In ancient Egypt, Anubis was worshipped as the god of the afterlife and of mummification.
 The jackal was associated with the dead, and Anubis was revered as the god of the underworld.

 Brigit went inside her house.
 She closed the blinds, switched off all the electronic devices, and laid down on a thick blanket on the floor.
 She closed her eyes and focused on her breathing.
 A sense of deep relaxation and calm enveloped her.

 Transported back in time to the year 1900 before the common era, Brigit found herself standing in the town square of Kynopolis, the main center of the worship of Anubis.
 Located on an island on the Nile river, Kynopolis was branded as the Dog City.

 From the corner of her eyes, she saw a dark entity approach her.
 The creature radiated overpowering dark energy.
 Brigit fled the town square toward a structure that had only three walls standing.
 Feeling her panic rising as the dark entity continued its approach, Brigit stood with her back against one of the walls screaming from the top of her lungs.